nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - This command will sort all patients in the application, but it will only display the patients that are currently displayed.
   E.g. If you had just used the command `find-p` to find patients by name, this command will only display the patients that were found by the previous command.
+So to view the full sorted list, follow up with the command `list`.

 - The direction can only be `asc` or `desc`, i.e. ascending or descending order respectively.